himanshu748/Murf-ai/README.md

 - **Comprehensive Statistics**: Duration, chunk count, total bytes, and average chunk size tracking

 **Key Learning**: Real-time binary data streaming, mixed message type handling in WebSockets, and building dual-mode audio recording interfaces.

+#### Day 17: Real-Time Audio Transcription (recap)
+**Goal**: Live transcription during streaming

+- Integrated AssemblyAI SDK for partial and final results over `/ws`
+- Logged transcripts server-side and surfaced updates to the UI

+#### Day 18: Turn Detection & UI Enhancements (recap)
+**Goal**: Detect natural speaking turns with clear visual feedback

+- Enabled end-of-turn detection via AssemblyAI streaming events
+- Added status indicators and smoother UI interactions for recording/transcribing

+#### Day 19: Streaming LLM Responses ⭐ NEW
+**Goal**: After receiving the final transcript from AssemblyAI, stream the LLM response token-by-token, accumulate it, and print to the console.

+**Implementation Plan**
+- In `main.py` (`websocket_audio_streaming()`), on `TurnEvent` with `end_of_turn=True`, pass the transcript text to the LLM layer.
+- Add a streaming helper in `services/llm.py` that yields incremental tokens/chunks from the LLM API.
+- Accumulate chunks server-side and log tokens and the final assembled response to the console.

+**How to Test**
+- Run the app, connect the browser to `/ws`, and speak a short prompt.
+- When the turn ends, watch the server console for streamed tokens arriving and the final concatenated response.

+**Acceptance Criteria**
+- Tokens from the LLM arrive incrementally and are printed as they stream in.
+- The complete response string is assembled and logged after the stream ends.
+- No blocking of the WebSocket loop; streaming runs without disrupting ongoing transcription sessions.

 ## 🚀 Deployment